codelaxx/codelaxx/README.md

 ✨ And I hope to do more in the coming months and years of...
 - Competitive skeet shooting
 - IPSC or Dynamic competitions
-- Downhill or slalom with carving skiis, I have just put my Burton board away for a while or forever
+- Downhill or slalom with carving skiis, I have just put my Burton board away for a while, or forever
 - Reboot cross country since I finally got myself a little cottage with no electricity or water in the forrest
+- Get a real woodmill and start producing wood paneling
+- Buy a miniature digger and start digging, or buy a bigger one and do my certification, #Caterpillar
 - Old boys biathlon, is that a thing???
-- Open water swimming, yes, that's swimming in relatively cold water with a wet suite like it was in a pool, good stuff
+- Open water swimming, yes, that's swimming in relatively cold water with a wet suit like it was in a pool, good stuff
 - Do more cooking
+- Do my first presentations and workshops for large conferences, I'm good at it but it's so freakin scary, damn you imposter syndrome!!!
 - Launch 36 startups